|Values are valid only on day of printing.|

 Epidemiologic data suggest that AIDS is caused by at least 2 types of HIV, HIV-1 and HIV-2.
 HIV-1 has been isolated from patients with AIDS and asymptomatic infected individuals.
 The closely related HIV-2 was first isolated from patients in West Africa in 1986, and the first case of AIDS due to HIV-2 in a patient was reported in the United States in 1988.
 HIV-2 appears to be endemic only in West Africa, but HIV-2 also has been identified in individuals who have lived in West Africa or had sexual relations with individuals from that region.
 HIV-2 infection is rare in the United States (<100 cases reported to date); most of the reported cases are from the northeastern states and involve persons from West Africa.

 Both HIV-1 and HIV-2 are transmitted by sexual contact, sharing contaminated needles, exposure to infected blood or blood products, or from an infected mother to her fetus or infant.
 During the course of HIV-2 infection, antibodies are formed against the viral proteins p26 and gp34.
 Immunosuppressed patients may fail to develop these antibodies.
-At-risk patients with positive results for HIV-1/-2 antigen and antibody combination assays and/or indeterminate or negative results on HIV-1 antibody by Western blot (especially those showing reactivity only with HIV-1 core [p18, p24, or p55] and polymerase [p31, p51, or p66] proteins) should be investigated for the presence of HIV-2 antibodies.
+At-risk patients with reactive results for HIV-1/-2 antigen and antibody combination assays and indeterminate or negative results for HIV-1 antibodies by supplemental testing should be investigated for the presence of HIV-2 antibodies.

 Diagnosis of HIV-2 infection in symptomatic patients with or without risk factors for HIV-2 infection

 Reactive screening test results suggest the presence of HIV-2 antibodies.
-All repeatedly reactive serum specimens that are repeatedly reactive by HIV-2 antibody (EIA) are automatically confirmed by an HIV-2 antibody immunoblot assay with an additional charge.
-HIV-2 antibody immunoblot results are reported as either Positive, Negative, or Indeterminate.
+All repeatedly reactive serum specimens that are repeatedly reactive by HIV-2 antibody (EIA) are automatically confirmed by an HIV-2 antibody confirmation assay with an additional charge.

 Negative screen results indicate the absence of HIV-2 antibodies.
 These results should be interpreted with caution in patients who are at high risk or have symptoms or signs of HIV infection.